Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-ndarrays-api.markdown

   (println (ndarray/->vec b)) ;[1.0 2.0 3.0 4.0 5.0 6.0]
   )
 ```
-Here is the list of `dtype`s available in mxnet:
+Here is the list of `dtype`s available in MXNet:

 * `UINT8`
 * `INT32`